kenmonks/lurch/lde/src/experimental/readme.md

    - `markDeclaredSymbols` - mark every symbol declared by a global `Declare` declaration as a `.constant`.

 This processing should be generally useful to any validation tool.
 Additionally, the following processing of the document is more specific to the $n$-compact validation algorithm.
-   - `processDomains()` - for each formula (`Rule` or `Part`) and each proposition they contain, store the domain (=set of metavariable names), whether or not the formula is a Weeny (contains a non-forbidden proposition containing all of the metavariables), and what it's weenies are, if any (propositions containing the maximal number of metavariables, even if the formula isn't itself a weeny formula).
+   - `processDomains()` - for each formula (`Rule` or `Part`) and each proposition they contain, store the domain (=set of metavariable names), whether or not the formula is a Weeny (contains a non-forbidden proposition containing all of the metavariables), and what its weenies are, if any (propositions containing the maximal number of metavariables, even if the formula isn't itself a weeny formula).
 The only part of this that is specified by the $n$-compact validation algorithm is the definition of what is 'forbidden'.
 So if we consider that to be a parameter, then this can be moved up with the previous collection of utilities that pre-process the document before validation.

 This algorithm and related utilties can be tested using the files in the following subfolders:
  * [libs](../libs) - libraries that can be loaded at the top of documents